 DCC Gateway Connection Disputes

-Where a DCC Gateway Party wishes to raise a dispute in relation to its request for a DCC Gateway Connection (or the extension of its period of connection or increases or decreases in the bandwidth of its connection, in each case under Section H15.18), then the dispute may be referred to the Panel for determination.
+Where a DCC Gateway Party wishes to raise a dispute in relation to its request for a DCC Gateway Connection (or the extension of its period of connection or increases or decreases in the bandwidth of its connection, in each case under Section H15.18), or where it wishes to dispute a proposed Explicit Charge, then the dispute may be referred to the Panel for determination.
 Where that Party or the DCC disagrees with any such determination, then it may refer the matter to the Authority for its determination, which shall be final and binding for the purposes of this Code.